w3c/wai-bcase/index.md

 <img src="{{ "/content-images/wai-bcase/market-reach.svg" | relative_url }}" alt="" style="float: right; margin-left: 2rem; clear:right; width: 30%; max-width: 220px">

 The market of people with disabilities is large, and it is growing as the global population ages.
-In the UK, disabled people and their families spend at least £249 billion every year, which is known as the UK Purple Pound.
+In the UK, people with disabilities and their families spend at least £249 billion every year, which is known as the UK Purple Pound.
 In the US, the annual discretionary spending of people with disabilities is over $200 billion.
 The global estimate of the disability market is $6 trillion, which is equivalent to that of China.
 Consider these facts when estimating market size: